Feels Like Heaven (Urban Cookie Collective song)

 "Feels Like Heaven" is a song by British dance music band Urban Cookie Collective, released on 1 November 1993 by Pulse-8 Records as the second single from their debut album, High on a Happy Vibe (1994).
 As the follow-up to "The Key the Secret", it was both written and produced by Rohan Heath, and peaked at number five on the UK Singles Chart, staying in the chart for nine consecutive weeks.
 The vocals were by Diane Charlemagne, who had provided the vocal for the band's previous hit and their subsequent singles.
-Its accompanying music video was directed by British director Lindy Heymann, featuring the band performing on the beach.
+Its accompanying music video was directed by Lindy Heymann.

 Critical reception

 Upon the release, Andy Beevers from Music Week gave "Feels Like Heaven" a full score of five out of five, writing, "The follow-up to 'The Key the Secret' unsurprisingly sticks to pretty much the same infectious upbeat house formula.
 It should not have much trouble following its predecessor into the Top 40, although it may not reach the same dizzy heights."
 The Record Mirror Dance Update named it a "bright and catchy sequel".
 Alex Kadis from Smash Hits gave the song two out of five, viewing it as "a sure-fire hit to follow their No 2 triumph".
 She also noted its "uplifting vocals and prerequisite soaring backbeat".
 Another Smash Hits editor, Mark Frith, complimented it as a "corking" single.